 We strive to offer different areas for volunteers to work in so everyone feels their knowledge and skills is applied to its utmost potential.

 Our mission is to help the young kids and empower the youths to secure improved quality of life and health through education.

 (a) Promote and support education and training to enhance formal education among kids and youths in the community.

 (b) Build and strengthen the capacity of the community and social support system.

 (c) Promote partnerships, networking and cooperation between local communities, NGOs and International Organizations.

-(d) Help the rural Ugandan child to enjoy, love and compete with the children who live in the urban areas, in the field of academics and skills.
+(d) Help the rural Ugandan child to enjoy, love and compete with children who live in urban areas, both academically and vocationally.

-(e) Lobby and advocate for improved policies in the education of the child that affect the children’s livelihoods and champion children’s rights including ECE, youths empowerment and gender equality.
+(e) Lobby and advocate for improved policies in child education that affect children’s livelihoods and champion children’s rights including ECE, youth empowerment and gender equality.

 (f) Improve the knowledge among the community members through sensitization programs on clean environments, food security and primary health care.